A Cluster Expansion and the Decay of Correlations of the 1D Long-Range Ising Model at Low Temperatures: Lattice site estimates

-Let us prove the second one.
+\begin{proof} The first bound is immediate from Hypothesis~\ref{hyp: diameter-hypothesis}.
 In general, we have On the other hand, by the triangular inequality, we have Dividing and multiplying by $2$ and using $x,y\geq 2\Rightarrow x+y\leq xy$, we arrive at Combining Hypothesis~\ref{hyp: diameter-hypothesis} with Equations~\eqref{eq: trivial-phi-bound} and \eqref{eq: crude-x-y-bound}, we obtain the second bound.